 History of Katowice

-The city of Katowice is approximately 150 years old.
+The city itself is approximately 150 years old.
 It grew from 60,000 to 180,000 people from the first to second World War!
 Katowice has a strong industrial past, similar to the city of Ostrava.
 In the industrial prime time, there were 85 coal mines in Katowice!

-The city of Katowice is certainly accessible by foot, although there is an extensive tram network and Uber taxis available to venture further to some of the parks and the old miners community.
+Katowice is certainly accessible by foot, although there is an extensive tram network and Uber taxis available to venture further to some of the parks and the old miners community.
 On foot, you can see the main monuments, buildings and Churches in a day.
-I spent just 24 hours in Katowice, and whilst I could have stayed an extra day to explore further afield, I certainly got a feel for the place.
+I spent just 24 hours in the city, and whilst I could have stayed an extra day to explore further afield, I certainly got a feel for the place.

 Katowice attracts architects who want to see a different kind of architecture to the historical buildings of Krakow – they come to see the communist blocks!